gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 You should notice that our *StartAsync* method breakpoint hit.

 > When you start a new **conversation**, Bot Framework will first call the *StartAsync* method of your *RootDialog* invoked via the *MessagesController*.
 Notce in this example that the *StartAsync* method immediately calls *IDialogContext.Wait(MessageReceivedAsync)*.
-This tells Bot Framework that the dialog should expect to receive a message from the user which should be passed to the *MessageReceivedAsync* handler.
+This tells Bot Framework that the dialog should wait to receive a message from the user.
+When it arrives, this message should in turn be passed to the *MessageReceivedAsync* handler.

 Let's hit F5 and see what happens next.
 As you might have expected, our *MessageReceivedAsync* handler was invoked.